Pizza Dough Baker’s Percentage

 No fractions!
 All-round numbers, no need to round up or down.

-Check this out, wouldn’t it be easier to read and weigh 530 grams of flour on a scale than “1 pound, 2.695 ounces”? or isn’t it easier to add 10 grams of yeast rather than .352 ounces?
+Check this out.
+Wouldn’t it be easier to read and weigh 530 grams of flour on a scale than “1 pound, 2.695 ounces”? or isn’t adding 10 grams of yeast rather than .352 ounces easier?

 Also, remember that most home baking scales can’t register decimals or fractions.